AntonKettner/SelfEnhancer/README.md

 ```shell
 pip install "unstructured[md]"
 ```
-3. Set up your OpenAI API key in a `.env` file (see Configuration section below)
+3. Set up your OpenAI API key in the `.env` file (see Configuration section below)

 4. Run the Enhancer:
 ```shell